ianepperson/filestorage/README.md

 # FilestorageConfigError: Setting store.handler: store already finalized!
 ```

-This allows you to lock in configuration and prevent further changes in your code.
 The finalization step also will validate any handler configuration.
 For instance, the [local file handler](#localfilehandler) ensures its configured directory
-exists, the [async file handler](#asynclocalfilehandler) ensures the proper libraries are installed and the S3 handler checks the credentials.
+exists, the [async file handler](#asynclocalfilehandler) ensures the proper libraries are installed and the S3 handler verifies the credentials.

 If you want to never use the store or one of the sub-stores, you should explicitly indicate that it should not be used.
 For instance, suppose
 you want to use two different configurations, but don't want to use the store's base config.
 You can do: